 The table below explains the effect of each choice.
-Other Hardhip Childrens Details is collapsed by default.
+Other Hardship Childrens Details is collapsed by default.
 Expand this subsection to make changes or to reapply the Not Applicable radio button if an unintentional entry is made in the Hardship Children field.

-Option What the calculator does What to enter if you choose this 9 Hardship Children A formula is used to calculate the deduction, based on the number of children The radio button to apply this hardshp will automatically fill whenever the curson clicks on this field.
+Option What the calculator does What to enter if you choose this Hardship Children A formula is used to calculate the deduction, based on the fill number of children The radio button to apply this hardship will automatically whenever the person clicks on this field.
 If you wish to restore the Not Applicable button, expand the Other Hardship Children Details section and click the Not Applicable radio button.
-Enter number of children from a different relationship the parent is obligated to support and that live in his or her home 9 Enter Dollar Amount for Family Code 4071(b) The actual expenses needed to support the children are used to calculate the deduction Enter the parent's actual expenses to support children from a different relationship the parent is obligated to support and that live in his or her home.
+Enter number of children from a different relationship the parent is obligated to support and that live in their home Enter Dollar Amount for Family Code 4071(b) The actual expenses needed to support the children are used to calculate the deduction Enter the parent's actual expenses to support children from a different relationship the parent is obligated to support and that live in their home.
 Do not enter an amount that exceeds the hardship amount calculated when you select the Calculate Hardship option.
 Also enter the number of children for which the dollar amount applies.
 The number of children is not used in the calculation but is displayed on the report for informational purposes.
 Not Applicable No hardship deduction is calculated Nothing